nashville-software-school/FEWDD-milestones/the-static-web/quiz/HTML_CSS.md

 ## Setup

 When you are ready to start the quiz, request the Github Classroom link from your instructor.
-After you've successfully created the repository on Github for your quiz, execute the following command.
+After you've successfully created the repository on Github for your quiz, execute the following command **in your host machine**.

 ```bash
 mkdir -p ~/workspace/quizzes/static-web/html && cd $_